DT5W51 - Practice Based Learning 1 (Dietitians) (2023/24)

-Practice Based Learning 1 is a 2 week learning experience in dietetic practice providing the opportunity for learners to observe and begin to develop core skills in implementing the model and process for nutrition and dietetic practice with individuals in a variety of settings.
+Practice Based Learning 1 is a 2 week (11 day, 82.5 hours, 100% of the placement) simulated learning experience in dietetic practice providing the opportunity for learners to observe and begin to develop core skills in implementing the model and process for nutrition and dietetic practice with individuals in a variety of settings.

 The practice based learning modules are a compulsory component of the course.